google/llvm-premerge-checks/scripts/metrics/README.md

 shall be collected as time series, so that we can see changes over time.

 * Impact - The metrics we ultimately want to improve
-    * Percentage of [build-bot build](http://lab.llvm.org:8011/) on master failing.
+    * Percentage of [build-bot build](http://lab.llvm.org:8011/) on main failing.
 (Buildbot_percentage_failing)
-    * Time to fix a broken master build: Time between start of failing builds until the build is fixed.
+    * Time to fix a broken main build: Time between start of failing builds until the build is fixed.
 (BuildBot_time_to_fix)
     * Percentage of Revisions on Phabricator where a broken build was fixed afterwards.
 This would indicate that a bug was found and fixed during the code review phase.
 (Premerge_fixes)
-    * Number of reverts on master.
-This indicates that something was broken on master that slipped through the pre-merge tests or was submitted without any review.
+    * Number of reverts on main.
+This indicates that something was broken on main that slipped through the pre-merge tests or was submitted without any review.
 (Upstream_reverts)

 * Users and behavior - Interesting to see and useful to adapt our approach.
-    * Percentage of commits to master that went through Phabricator.
+    * Percentage of commits to main that went through Phabricator.
     * Number of participants in pre-merge tests.
     * Percentage of Revisions with pre-merge tests executed
-    * Number of 30-day active committers on master and Phabricator.
+    * Number of 30-day active committers on main and Phabricator.

 * Builds - See how the infrastructure is doing.
     * Time between upload of diff until build results available.